For Songwriters, Everything’s Coming Up Roses, and Other Flora

 From “The Yellow Rose of Texas” -- anonymously penned sometime around the 1850’s – to Josh Ritter’s whimsically titled “Appleblossom Rag” – which sprouted in his video in 2013 – to whatever tomorrow’s top hit of the day is, many songwriters naturally seem to pick flowers when picking song titles.

-What a tribute this is to the life-giving, rejuvenating, refreshing, perennial Nature.
-Well, Nature, that when it comes to naming a song, the creative individual returns again and again to comparisons to what we find in the natural world.
+It is a tribute to the life-giving, rejuvenating, refreshing, perennial Nature.
+Well, Nature, when it comes to naming a song, the creative individual returns again and again to comparisons to what we find in the natural world.

-And the reason for that is, songs tend to be about a thing called love.
+And the reason is that songs tend to be about love.
 “Shall I compare thee to a summer’s day?”
 “No need, comparison to one flower will do.”
-Shakespeare never got a contract in Nashville, but you can bet, if he were around, he’d be penning songs where flowers got their due.
+Shakespeare never got a contract in Nashville, but you can bet that if he were around, he’d be penning songs where flowers got their due.

 Miranda Lambert’s “Virginia Bluebells”… Lucinda Williams’ “Buttercup”… Audra McDonald’s “Edelweiss”… Has anyone ever envisioned such a sumptuous bouquet?